 You’ve probably heard that it is super important to send relevant and on-time messages to your audience if you want to generate conversions.
-But when you have hundreds or thousands of people in your email list, not everyone in the list will have the same interests.
+But when you have hundreds or thousands of people in your email list, not everyone on the list will have the same interests.

 Neither will they be on the same funnel stage or take the same action to your emails.
 That is why you need to create an email marketing strategy to send relevant emails to different audiences.

 In this article, we have included a free, customizable, and easy-to-use Google Sheets email marketing calendar template which you can download below.
-This free template will help you plan, schedule, and successfully execute your email marketing strategy.
+This free template will help you plan, schedule, and successfully execute your email marketing plan.

 Why Is An Email Marketing Calendar Important?